Early American publishers and printers: Townshend Acts

 In response to the failure and repeal of the Stamp Act the Townshend Acts, introduced by Charles Townshend, were passed by Parliament in 1767.
-These acts included The Revenue Act of 1767, passed June 26, 1767, which again placed a tax on paper, along with lead, glass and tea.
+These acts included the Revenue Act 1767, passed June 26, 1767, which again placed a tax on paper, along with lead, glass and tea.
 In October the text of the Revenue Act was widely printed in newspapers, often with critical commentary, because like the Stamp Act, the new tax directly threatened the businesses and livelihoods of printers who relied on paper for printing, and lead for the founding of printing type.
 In particular the Act imposed import duties on sixty-seven grades of paper.

 In little time newspapers such as the Boston Gazette and Pennsylvania Chronicle began publishing essays and articles, opposing the Townshend Acts.
 Among the most notable publications criticizing the Acts was a work entitled, Letters from a Farmer in Pennsylvania, written by John Dickinson, consisting of twelve letters, which were widely read and reprinted in many newspapers throughout the thirteen colonies, playing a major role in uniting the colonists against the Crown and Parliament and its persistent practice of taxation.
 William Goddard was the first printer to publish Dickinson's work, which proposed limiting Parliament's power, where he wrote that these essays "deserved the serious attention of all North-America".
 Dickinson's work was also published by printers such as David Hall and William Sellers. and were among the printers who employed their printing-presses to publicly challenge such acts.
 The new tax also increased incentives and efforts behind the founding of papermills in the colonies and for the colonists to produce their own commodities overall.
 However, in the following years leading up to the revolution, paper became scarce.
 The existing papermills were few in number and generally were small one or two-vat mills with limited output ability.
 As imports began to decline, the need for the colonists to produce their own goods increased dramatically.
 To conserve paper, newspapers were printed in the smallest practical size, with little room added for borders.
 In other cases weekly newspapers ceased publication because they simply could not make enough profit with the new taxes and resultant paper shortages.